JonPSmith/Net.LocalizeMessagesAndErrors/README.md

 # Net.LocalizeMessagesAndErrors

 This library provides extra code to make it easier to support in different languages in your .NET application (_known as [localization](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/localization#make-the-apps-content-localizable) in .NET_).
 The code in this library _wraps_ the .NET's localization services with a nicer front-end that makes the localization parts easier to code and understand.
-It supports .NET 6 and .NET 7.

 This library is an open-source library under the MIT licence and the NuGet package can be [found here](https://www.nuget.org/packages/Net.LocalizeMessagesAndErrors).
 The documentation can be found in the [GitHub wiki](https://github.com/JonPSmith/Net.LocalizeMessagesAndErrors/wiki) and see [ReleaseNotes](https://github.com/JonPSmith/Net.LocalizeMessagesAndErrors/blob/main/ReleaseNotes.md) for details of changes.

+## List of versions and which .NET framework they support

+The versions of this library has changed to make it easier to create a new version when a new release of .NET farmework.
+Now the first number defines the .NET version, e.g EfCore.TestSupport version 8.?.? only runs on .NET 8.

+- Version 2.?.?: Supports NET 6, 7 and 8
+- Version 1.0.?: Supports NET 6 and 7

 ## Why I built this library